muostafa-mahmoud/Data_structure/README.md

-# QUEUE_as_a_linkedlist
+# Data structure

-explaining how to implement a queue as a linked list
+These codes shows you how to implement some structures